phiweger/clonepool/writing/draft.md

 The clonepool algorithm first distributes all sample replicates randomly across the available pools, with the limitation that a sample's replicates do not co-occur in the same pool.
-After the pools have been tested, the algorithm tries to resolve the samples' status in two iterations: In a first iteration, all samples that have at least one replicate in a negative pool are marked negative.
-In the second iteration, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
+After the pools have been tested, the algorithm attempts to resolve the samples' status in two phases: In a first phases, all samples that have at least one replicate in a negative pool are marked negative.
+In the second phase, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
 All other samples cannot be resolved, and need to be retested individually.
 The longer the set of pools a